PaddleOCR-VL Usage Tutorial¶

 --network host \

-If you wish to start the service in an environment without internet access, replace ccr-2vdh3abv-pub.cnc.bj.baidubce.com/paddlepaddle/paddleocr-genai-fastdeploy-server:latest (image size approximately 43 GB) in the above command with the offline version image ccr-2vdh3abv-pub.cnc.bj.baidubce.com/paddlepaddle/paddleocr-genai-fastdeploy-server:latest-offline (image size approximately 45 GB).
+If you wish to start the service in an environment without internet access, replace ccr-2vdh3abv-pub.cnc.bj.baidubce.com/paddlepaddle/paddleocr-genai-fastdeploy-server:latest-nvidia-gpu (image size approximately 43 GB) in the above command with the offline version image ccr-2vdh3abv-pub.cnc.bj.baidubce.com/paddlepaddle/paddleocr-genai-fastdeploy-server:latest-nvidia-gpu-offline (image size approximately 45 GB).

 When starting the vLLM or FastDeploy inference service, we provide a set of default parameter settings.
 If you have additional requirements for adjusting parameters such as GPU memory usage, you can configure more parameters yourself.
 Please refer to 3.3.1 Server-side Parameter Adjustment to create a configuration file, then mount this file into the container, and specify the configuration file using backend_config in the command to start the service.
 Taking vLLM as an example: